MicrosoftDocs/cpp-docs/docs/dotnet/how-to-marshal-callbacks-and-delegates-by-using-cpp-interop.md

 The following code examples use the [managed, unmanaged](../preprocessor/managed-unmanaged.md) #pragma directives to implement managed and unmanaged functions in the same file, but the functions could also be defined in separate files.
 Files containing only unmanaged functions do not need to be compiled with the [/clr (Common Language Runtime Compilation)](../build/reference/clr-common-language-runtime-compilation.md).

-## Example configuring unmanaged API to trigger managed delegate
+## Example: Configure unmanaged API to trigger managed delegate

 The following example demonstrates how to configure an unmanaged API to trigger a managed delegate.
 A managed delegate is created and one of the interop methods, <xref:System.Runtime.InteropServices.Marshal.GetFunctionPointerForDelegate%2A>, is used to retrieve the underlying entry point for the delegate.
 This address is then passed to the unmanaged function, which calls it with no knowledge of the fact that it is implemented as a managed function.